microsoft/iot-curriculum/labs/ai-edge/speech/README.md

 This lab is designed for courses where Azure resources are provided to students by the institution.
 To try them out, you can use one of our free subscriptions.
 Head to the [Azure Subscriptions Guide](../../../azure-subscription.md) for from information on setting up a subscription.

-### Create an Azure Cognitive Services Speech resource
+### Create the Azure Cognitive Services resources

 To create an Azure Cognitive Services Speech resource, follow the instructions in one of the following guides, depending on if you want to use the Azure Portal, or the Azure Command-line interface (CLI).

-You will need to create a single-service resource for the speech service as at the time of writing speech is not included in a multi-service resource.
+For the speech service, create a single-service resource, and use the `F0` tier, which is free.

+For the translator service, create a single-service resource, set the location to `Global`, and use the `F0` tier, which is free.

 * [Create a Cognitive Services resource using the Azure portal](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account?tabs=multiservice%2Cwindows&WT.mc_id=iotcurriculum-github-jabenn)
 * [Create a Cognitive Services resource using the Azure Command-Line Interface(CLI)](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account-cli?tabs=windows&WT.mc_id=iotcurriculum-github-jabenn)

-You will need your Key and Endpoint to access the resource.
+You will need your Key and Endpoint for the Speech resource, and the key for the Translator resource to use them in this lab.

 ## Set up the Raspberry Pi